Using PCF Dev (Legacy)

 api.local.pcfdev.io, but it may differ slightly depending on your host system configuration.

-cf push APP-NAME
+cf push APP-NAME.
+Replace

-To view the list of available services:
+In order to view the list of available services, run

 api.local3.pcfdev.io, then navigate to https://apps.local3.pcfdev.io/ to access Apps Manager.

 Log in using admin/admin or user/pass.
-The Pivotal Platform Dev page appears:
+The Pivotal PCF Dev page appears: